Showing Collections: 271 - 300 of 3574

 Dates: undated, 1924-1975

-Overview Exhibition programs from galleries and museums displaying the art of Ben Zion.
-Most exhibitions are of biblical art, Ben Zion's most common theme.
+Overview This collection contains exhibition programs from galleries and museums displaying the art of Ben Zion.
+Most exhibitions are of biblical art, Zion's most common theme.

 Dates: undated, 1952, 1956, 1964, 1984